jquery/learn.jquery.com/CONTRIBUTING.md

     - Spell out numbers one under 10.
     - Use numerals for numbers 10 and above.
   - Abbreviations:
-    - Spell out abbreviated words on first reference.
+    - Spell out abbreviated words on first reference, followed by the abbreviation in parentheses.
 Use abbreviations on second reference.

 #### Code within Prose